stephen-scheiman/eCommerceDB/README.md

 ## Description

 This node.js application provides backend database functionality for an eCommerce site.
-The expressed based API allows the user to view, create, update and delete products, categories and associated product tags.
+The express-based API allows the user to view, create, update and delete products, categories and associated product tags.

+This was an excellent exercise in understanding the Object Relational Model (ORM) and how to knit together databases and API without having to write a lot of SQL.

 ## Table of Contents